iPhone 7 Plus: Three days of photography and gaming

 Teamed with the phone’s Haptic feedback, stereo sound (a first for the iPhone, with speakers at both ends of the device) was responsive and immersive.
 With its increased abilities as a gaming platform, it’s clear that the iPhone 7 will enable game developers to push the limits on what they can deliver.

-There’s plenty more to talk about on this phone, but my initial experience has been very positive.
-There happens to be a forthcoming update–iOS 10.1–which will add the much-anticipated ‘Portrait’ feature to the camera, enabling the kind of depth of field otherwise only reserved for DLSR photos.
+There’s plenty more to discuss on the phone, but my initial experience has been very positive.
+There happens to be a big update—iOS 10.1—which will add the much-anticipated ‘Portrait’ feature to the camera, enabling the kind of detail otherwise only reserved for DLSR photos.

-We’ll be covering this and more as we continue to experience the new iPhone–stay tuned for more.
+We’ll cover this and more as we experience the new iPhone—stay tuned.

 You might also like